 Step 4: Finishing Touches

-When the pasta is tender, turn off the heat and add the grated Parmigiano Reggiano, baby spinach, and basil.
-Stir the soup until the spinach is wilted; this will only take a minute or two with the residual heat in the pot.
+When the pasta is tender, turn off the heat and add grated Parmigiano Reggiano, roughly chopped or torn baby spinach, and a handful of torn fresh basil leaves.
+Stir the soup until the spinach is wilted from the residual heat in the pot; this will only take a minute or two.

-Pour in the heavy cream and season the soup to taste with additional salt, pepper, and Italian seasoning, if needed.
-Remember, if you’ve opted for low-sodium broth or stock, you might need to add a bit more salt to bring out the soup’s best flavor.
+Finish the soup with heavy cream and season the soup to taste with additional salt, pepper, and Italian seasoning, if needed.
+Soup made with lower-sodium broth or stock will need a bit more salt added at the end to fully bring out the flavors.

 grated parmigiano reggiano cheese being sprinkled into a pot of tortellini soup with fresh spinach from a white bowl